 Go through the quick start videos.
 Don’t be stuck with creating a perfect workflow on day one; start minimally and improve the workflow iteratively over time.

 There are many different variables that make up software teams, but no matter the size or industry, we share a lot of the same challenges.
 And while Tracker is only a small part of the equation, we’ve begun collecting these stories with the hope that we can all learn from them.
-This case study continues our series examining what makes our customers tick—who they are, what problems they’re trying to solve, and what their processes and solutions are.
 See the other case studies here.
+Want to share your story with us?
+Get in touch.

 Tags: Case Studies